peterhurford/checkr/README.md

 Inspired by [Cobra](http://cobra-language.com/).

 Similar to the [ensurer](https://github.com/smbache/ensurer) package (and I think these two packages would work well together), but I didn't remember that package existed until now.

+Also similar in syntax to [RDL](https://github.com/plum-umd/rdl) in Ruby, which I did not know about until months after I made this package.